Cluster formation for weakly interacting kinetic Langevin dynamics: Analysis of the kinetic McKean-Vlasov PDE

 \subsection{Linear stability analysis}

 Let the particle position domain be given by $\mathcal{D}_{\boldsymbol{x}}=\mathbb{T}^d_L=[0,L)^d$.
-The velocity domain is simply $\mathcal{D}_{\boldsymbol{v}}=(-\infty, \infty)$.
+The velocity domain is simply $\mathcal{D}_{\boldsymbol{v}}=(-\infty, \infty)^d$.
 We know that there is a discontinuous phase transition in the mean-field limit, governed by the temperature parameter $\beta^{-1}$.
-We may then perform linear stability analysis of ($\ref{eq: Fokker-Planck}$) to provide insight into the critical temperature at which the phase transition occurs.
-For this aim, we first derive the Fokker-Planck equation for the perturbation in $d$ dimensions, but then restrict our analysis to the one-dimensional case.
+We may then perform linear stability analysis of ($\ref{eq: Fokker-Planck}$) to provide insight into the critical temperature {$\beta^{-1}$ at which the uniform state reaches its linear instability threshold.} For this aim, we first derive the Fokker-Planck equation for the perturbation in $d$ dimensions, but then restrict our analysis to the one-dimensional case.
 We consider a small perturbation of the equilibrium measure, the latter given by the uniform measure in position and Gaussian in velocity.
 More precisely, we consider a density of the form